sozialhelden/accessibility-cloud/docs/json-api.md

 - `filter`: a String identifying the preset used to filter your data, e.g. `at-least-partially-accessible-by-wheelchair`.

-Currently, the following filter presets are supported:
+accessibility.cloud supports the following filter presets:

 - `at-least-partially-accessible-by-wheelchair`
 - `fully-accessible-by-wheelchair`